 While he's been treated with more respect than I have, our physician's assistant also forgot to give him a physical, which is critical to establishing a baseline for his health.
 (We only caught the oversight because I, thinking it was a double standard, objected to the fact that I was required to get a physical but he was not).

 The primary care clinic staff then forgot to send the results of his EKG, a basic heart test, over to the cardiologist to whom they referred us.
 He signed up for his cardiologist's text-message service to remember appointments, but the service has already failed to alert him to one of his appointments.

 And, he simply couldn't believe the wait-times or that the records he requested from his previous cardiologist arrived in the mail, instead of being sent electronically.

-I am heavily emotionally burdened this stuff, and often write about it, but Lawrence more quickly begins to question the operation's overall competence when these things happen.
+I am heavily emotionally burdened by this stuff, and often write about it, but Lawrence more quickly begins to question the operation's overall competence when these things happen.
 And the administrative barriers combined with silly mistakes just make it easy for him to delay his care.

 "I'd be more likely to take control of my health if my health information was on my iPhone," he says.
 Like a lot of men, Lawrence loves gadgets and devices.
 "The medical system is a lousy product."

 Because of Lawrence's privilege as a tall, white male, he's just got higher standards, even higher than mine.

 Well, the health care system sees those standards and disappoints them every single time.
 In a weird way, the system is geared toward women, because we have a higher tolerance for taking orders and for not having control over a situation (see: women existing in the patriarchy for thousands of years).